Open-HRV/flutter_hrv/README.md

 - RMSSD
 - SDSD

-And cohenrence as a frequency domain coeficient as well as the power spectrum of the RR signal
+And frequency domain indexes:
+- HF
+- LF
+- LF/HF

 Package provide also robust filtering which is helpful for calcualting missing peaks within the signal using moving median filter